Vandivier/rect/be/transcript_service/README.md

    a.
 For example, ChatGPT will consume `prompt-for-quizzes.txt` and the response, provided it is well-formed, is saved as `quizzes.json`

    b.
 It's common and expected that rect users, acting as [prompt engineers](https://en.wikipedia.org/wiki/Prompt_engineering), will need to prompt ChatGPT to "continue" in order to receive completed outputs.

+   c.
+Please test the output and repair as needed.
+It's not uncommon to need to fix a title anchor link from the slide table of contents to its section start slide, for example.